Stockholm Finance Ltd v Garden Holdings Inc: Facts

-The claimant lender sent notices, followed correct procedure and sued for possession as its secured loan demanded actual occupation.
-The Saudi Princess, occupying the property through an arrangement with the defendant company, claimed she had been in actual occupation of a house, retained clothing, furniture and caretaking arrangements in place,.
-She sought that the orders should be reversed.
+The claimant lender issued notices, adhered to proper procedure, and initiated legal action for possession, as the secured loan required actual occupation.
+The Saudi Princess, who occupied the property through an arrangement with the defendant company, asserted that she had maintained actual occupation of the house, including retaining clothing, furniture, and caretaking arrangements,.
+The claimant cited the Princess’s acknowledgment that she had not been in the home for more than a year and had only been intermittently resident prior to that.

 The claimant plead the Princess's admittance of not being in the home for more than a year and having only been intermittently resident before.

 Judgment

-The Judge held she was not in occupation of her London house chiefly because she had not been in it for fourteen months up until and including the point of inspection.
+The judge ruled that she was not in occupation of her London house primarily because she had not been in it for fourteen months up to and including the inspection date.

 A court would decide on whether a person's intermittent presence was being "in actual occupation" of a house (that is specifically "whether a person’s intermittent presence at a house which is fully furnished, and ready for almost immediate use, should be seen as continuous occupation marked (but not interrupted) by occasional absences, or whether...a pattern of alternating periods of presence and absence").